Angular2Guy/AngularPortfolioMgr/README.md

 After the data import the form for the company query to select a period, symbol or quarter can be used.
 The items of the filings can be queried with the query items where the 'concept' is the query filing name(like 'revenue') and the value is the 'concept' monetary amount.
 By default the query items have an 'and' relation.
 Different relations are available if the query items are enclosed with 'Term Start' and 'Term End' items where 'Term Start' item specifies the relation.
 Adding and removing query items works with Drag and Drop between the boxes.
 Both queries can be combined.

 The results are show next to the query in a table or in a tree component.
 The results are limited if a large amount of entries match the query.
 Due to the large amount of data the queries can take long (again depends on Db version and IO system).
+Be patient with the spinner.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: